ErikKassubek/GoChan/instrumenter/README.md

 The tags -out and -show trace are not mandatory.
 The translated files can be found in [output_folder] or ./output, if out was not specified.

-To use the tracer,
+To use goChan,
 ```
-go get github.com/ErikKassubek/GoChan/tracer
+go get github.com/ErikKassubek/GoChan/goChan
 ```
 must be installed on the output files.